 Each year, the U.S. House of Representatives sponsors the Congressional Art Competition for high school students.
 This competition is an exciting way for a student from our region to represent the Ninth Congressional District in Washington.
-The Artistic Discovery Contest is open to all high school students in the 9th District.
+The Artistic Discovery Contest is open to all high school students in the Ninth District.

-The chosen theme for this year is “An Artistic Discovery: The History, People, Places, and Things of Virginia’s 9th Congressional District.”
-Interested students must submit a photograph of their original artwork to either my Christiansburg or Abingdon office by 5 p.m. on Monday, March 31 for consideration.
+The chosen theme for this year is “Southwest Virginia as a Land of Opportunity—A Focus on Southwest Virginia Occupations.”
+Interested students must submit a photograph of their original artwork to either my Christiansburg or Abingdon office by 5 p.m. on Monday, April 4 for consideration.
 Each entry must be accompanied by a completed student information release form to qualify.
-The 2014 student information release form can be found at the bottom of this page.
+The 2016 student information release form can be found at the bottom of this page.

 The overall winner of our district's competition will be displayed for one year in the U.S. Capitol and will be invited to Washington for a reception.
 The second and third place selections will be displayed in my Christiansburg and Abingdon offices.

 Art works entered in the contest may be up to 28 inches by 28 inches (including the frame) and may be up to 4 inches in depth.
 Artwork must be two-dimensional and cannot weigh more than 15 lbs.
 The work may be:

 - Paintings: oil, acrylics, watercolor, etc.